-А 1 1 К 1 М N 1 Community What is the process for the landslide study?
+Г A К М Ν Community What certification do they require for the landslide study?
+E.g. CEG, registered geologist etc CP.400.02 - City engineer, but may require CEG or Soils What is the process for the landslide study?
 Who reviews it and who approves it?
-(2 400 - Citu excloser al bandue score) Is the landslide hazard area mapped?
-If so, what is it Map Dates 2 Engineer certification at CE discretion CP.040 - Central Residential Area CP.060 - South Slope Area 3 Geologist.
-NOTE: Applies to all building zone types 1.125.A.08 - The City planning commission retains permitting and zoning powers as laid out under ORS 227.175 2.305.A.01 - Preliminary development plan with site investigation by registered geologist, showing potential geologic hazards, submitted to PC. together using the DOCAMI and Astoria linfo.
+CP.400 - City engineer, planning commission Is the landslide hazard area mapped?
+If so, what is it Associated Overlays Associated maps Astoria Comprehensive Plan Geologic Hazards Map Dates 2 Engineer certification at CE discretion CP.040 - Central Residential Area CP.060 - South Slope Area 3 Geologist.
+NOTE: Applies to all building zone types 1.125.A.08 - The City planning commission retains permitting and zoning powers as laid out under ORS 227.175 2.905.A.01 - Preliminary development plan with site investigation by registered geologist, showing potential geologic hazards, submitted to PC.
+Yes.
+The Astoria Geologic Hazards Map The Astoria Geologic Hazards Map was put together using the DOGAMI and Astoria info.
 The map was approved by the Astoria City Council in August 2015.
-The key shows mapped areas that include: Astoria landslides observed (ringht salmon color), DOGAMI scarps (line with hooks), DOGAMI headscarp / flansk (yellow), and DOGAMI landslide deposits (peach with dots).
+The key shows mapped areas that include: Astoria landslides observed (bright salmon color), DOGAMI scarps (line with hooks), DOGAMI headscarp / flanks (yellow), and DOGAMI landslide deposits (peach with dots).
 The code statement of "known landslide hazard" only refers to the Astoria landslides observed.
 2015 4 Banks Not referenced in code Not referenced in code not mapped Not referenced in code Not Referenced

-А 0 Р 0 R 1 Astoria CP.390 - Drainage systems and rock fill are stop-gap measures and avoiding construction on LS prone areas is the best deterrent.
-What do the provisions say about grading and erosion control?
-(CP 400.07 - Excavation, removal of vegetation, and grading should be kept to a minimum.
+Γ A 0 Р Q Community What do the provisions say about land division requiremen Astoria CP.390 - Drainage systems and rock fill are stop-gap measures and avoiding construction on LS prone areas is the best deterrent.
+CP.400.07 - Excavation, removal of vegetation, and grading should be kept to a minimum.
 Erosion control measure will be employed as required by CE.
 No stream or drainage blockage, or stream diversion is allowed.
-3 drainage flow and detailed plans and locations of all surface and subsurface drainage devices to be constructed.
+Astoria 3.310.D.4 - Geologic reports should include the direction of drainage flow and detailed plans and locations of all surface and subsurface drainage devices to be constructed.
 3.300 - 3.330 - Sections contain much information about grading permit application requirements, grading best practices, erosion control best practices, city responsibilities, and enforcement.
 Proposed development must include an erosion control plan.
 13.480 - The Planning Commission may refuse to approve a subdivision or partition if the property is deemed unsuitable for the reason that it is in an actual landslide area.
-3.305.E - All excavation permits shall be reviewed and approved by both the Engineering Department and Community Development Department for compliance with this Ordinance and other City codes and building codes.
-4 Banks 152.055 - Grading of building sites, and excavation of the placement of fill, shall conform to the requirements of Chapter 70 of the Uniform Building Code.
-152.055 A - cut slopes shall not exceed 2 to 1 ratio.
-1513139.8.3 - Site concept plan submission requires a grading plan.
-152.206.C.8.h - Division applications require, on slopes exceeding an average grade of 10%, evidence that future development can meet minimum required setbacks and engineering design standards for streets, driveways, drainage, and retaining walls.
+Banks Not referenced in code 152.055 - Grading of building sites, and excavation of the placement of fill, shall conform to the requirements of Chapter 70 of the Uniform Building Code.
+152.055.A - cut slopes shall not exceed 2 to 1 ratio.
+1513139.B.3 - Site concept plan submission requires a grading plan.
+151.206.C.7.d - Division applications require ground elevati shown by contour lines at 2-foot vertical interval.
+May be waived when grades, on average, are less than 6%